toshinori8/HP-ProDesk-600-G3-DM/README.md

 ### Issues

-+ Wifi Intel 7265 m.2 works as native WiFi
++ bluetooth on Intel 7265 m.2
-+ Sleep not working.
-+ Display flickering gone by inserting two of 8GB RAM.
-One one, there was many problems with acceleration in photoshop and blinkig of power on monitor.